cmdavid-epfl/Project/README.md

 - visualizations.py

 ### Methodology.ipynb
-This notebook contains the details of the procedure we followed to determine to answer the research questions.
+This notebook contains the details of the procedure we followed to answer the research questions.
 The notebook can also be found **[on the story website](https://cmdavid-epfl.github.io/methodology/)**.

 ### pipeline.py
 This python file contains all the preprocessing and data formatting functions required for the analysis.